 Periodic Column Cleaning

-Generalized way of cleaning the column is as below.
+General way of column cleaning is as below.

 - Equilibrate the column by passing multiple column volumes of buffer A at a low flow rate with a minute proportion of any suitable acid in it.
 Sometimes, alkalies can also be considered.